- Vice Chair of Quality, Safety, & Service, Department of Surgery

 The combined Johns Hopkins Medical Institutions represent one of the world’s largest private non-profit medical centers.
 The medical institutions consist of the Johns Hopkins Hospital, The Sidney Kimmel Comprehensive Cancer Center, and the Bloomberg School of Public Health; all of which are located on the same campus in East Baltimore.
 The Johns Hopkins Hospital is a 1,000-bed tertiary/quaternary care facility with 45 operating rooms, 40,000 annual admissions and 26,000 operations per year.
 More than 5,000 cancer cases are seen per year at Johns Hopkins, of which more than 70% are treated surgically.
 The Sidney Kimmel Comprehensive Cancer Center has more than 100 faculty members dedicated to caring for cancer patients.

 The Johns Hopkins Surgical Oncology program is an ACGME approved, two-year, post-residency fellowship.
 Two fellows per year are accepted into the program.
 Each fellow is designated to one of two tracks, depending on the interest of the applicant; 1) General/Research and 2) Hepatopancreaticobiliary (HPB).
 Qualified applicants are interviewed, ranked, and accepted through the national match, with applicants able to apply for each track via a distinct match designation.
 The first year for both fellows is composed of core rotations.
-Specifically, the trainee rotates clinically on three gastrointestinal/HPB oncology (16 weeks), colorectal (4 weeks), breast (4 weeks), melanoma/sarcoma (4 weeks), head and neck (4 weeks), thoracic (4 weeks), endocrine surgery (4 weeks), medical oncology (4 weeks), and radiation oncology (4 weeks) services.
+Specifically, the trainee rotates clinically on gastrointestinal / HPB oncology, colorectal, breast, melanoma/sarcoma, endocrine surgery, medical oncology, and radiation oncology services.
 For the General/Research fellow, the second year is designed as an elective year in order to optimally accommodate the specific research interests of the trainee and provide additional clinical experience in specific surgical areas.
+Robotic training is emphasized in HPB and GI surgery.
 The HPB-designated fellow devotes the second year to a clinical focus in this field.
 Both fellows will be offered core training in clinical cancer research and will be expected to participate in, design, and conduct clinical research during their training.
 The didactic educational program offers a variety of weekly conferences for the fellows to attend and participate in during their training.
 The entire program is designed to generate a highly selected group of surgical oncologists who will provide academic leadership for the 21st century.

 The two-year Transplantation Fellowship is open to surgeons who have completed the Johns Hopkins or another approved General Surgery Training Program.
 Fellows completing this program will have experience in adult renal, pancreatic and hepatic transplantation, as well as pediatric renal and hepatic transplantation.